hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/starting_with_questions.md

 SQL Queries:

+-- The CTE is used to calculate the most popular product for each city and country.

 WITH top_products AS (

   SELECT
     		p.product_name,
    			s.city,
     		s.country,
     		ROW_NUMBER() OVER (PARTITION BY s.city, s.country ORDER BY COUNT(*) DESC) AS popular_product

+      -- assigns a row number to each combination of city and country, ordered by the count of occurrences in descending order.
+      -- The row number represents the popularity rank of the product within each city and country.

   FROM
 			analytics_clean a
     JOIN